rohanrajendrasonar/WeatherApp/README.md

 # WeatherApp
-Weather App site using JavaScript Rest API.
+Weather App site using JavaScript Festch API.

+This project includes the Weather application which gives weayyher information accorng to the city name.
+The data is accessed using JS Fetch API.